Cooking with Kids: Fun, Age-Appropriate Tips to Build Skills

 • Extend their language as they learn new food and kitchen tool vocabulary.

 • Consider safe cooking materials as a sensory experience and set it up as they “cook” alongside you.
-For example, give your child cornstarch and water in a bowl and let them can touch, stir, whisk, etc.
+For example, give your child cornstarch and water in a bowl and let them touch, stir, whisk, etc.

 Preschoolers